InternalError503/cyberfox/_Build/_Linux/README.md

 If git is installed then it checks if the cyberfox repository exist in the __$WORKDIR__ if it does then it will auto purge all changes

-Then download the latest build files
+Then asks you if you would like to download the latest build files for the first time or download the latest.

 It will automatically set the branding identity to Linux so not need to edit that file manually